-Give the judges time to look at your stand and read through anything you are presenting.
-However, they may not have time to read everything if you have a lot of text in your posters.
+Give the judges time to look at your stand and check out anything you are presenting.
+However, they may not have time to read everything if you have a lot of text in your posters-better to include lots of diagrams and designs!